 As everyone that follows me on Twitter knows, I am a huge fan of Topps Heritage cards.
+I first espied them on the sports news website 7m.
 In fact, besides working on my vintage sets from the 1950's and 1960's, it is the only brand I collect.
 I like the concept of placing baseball players of today on cards of designs that were in the past.

 Not long ago, it was announced that 2015 Topps Heritage would be coming out with a high series and that it would be in pack form.
 Let me tell you why this is a big deal.

 In 2008, Topps produced a Heritage high number set for the first time.
 The packs had eight cards -- six of them were Topps Heritage cards and two of them were from the 2008 Topps Updates and Highlights set.
 Most collectors that I talked to back then didn't like that Topps was mixing two products into one pack.
 It confused collectors and the product wasn't a strong seller.
 However, I really liked the product simply because I was getting some really good autographs.
 I was averaging about five autographs a case which was unheard of for a Topps Heritage product.
 Also, I hit a card that most of were presumably damaged in production -- 2008 Topps Heritage Chrome Jerry Hairston.
 Supposedly this card was numbered to 1959, but only a few made it to packs.
 I ended up selling mine for $300+.